-Kristina is one of the moms behind the amazing blog, Toddler Approved.
+Kristina is sharing some language play ideas with us today.
+Five language play ideas actually.
+She’s one of the moms behind the amazing blog, Toddler Approved.
 Kristina is the mom to a preschooler and a baby.
-I’ve featured Toddler Approved many times on It’s Playtime, so a guest post swap on our blogs was a must!

 She’s very fun at sneaking in learning.
 Especially name recognition.
 One of my all time favorite posts at Toddler Approved is her name twister game.
-It seems she may have a boy full of energy, just like Henry!
+It seems she may have a boy full of energy, just like my boys!
 (Her number hockey game is also a must see!)

 Hi friends!
 I am so excited to be visiting from over at Toddler Approved!
 Jamie invited me to share some tips about how to incorporate language learning into every day interactions with our children.